 We asked if recruiters will continue using virtual recruitment as a part of their process when things return to normal.

 96% of talent acquisition professionals surveyed said yes.

-The Takeaway: While the pandemic may have introduced many to virtual recruiting by necessity, these tools are now a critical piece of any modern hiring strategy alongside in-person tactics.
-Teams are using virtual recruiting to save time and resources that can be more strategically applied in order to reach a wider talent pool, reduce carbon footprint, and even drive diversity and inclusion goals.
+The Takeaway: While the pandemic may have introduced many to virtual recruiting by necessity, these virtual tools are now a critical piece of any modern hiring strategy alongside in-person tactics.
+Teams and business leaders are using virtual recruiting to save time and resources that can be more strategically applied in order to reach broader talent pools, reduce carbon footprint, and even drive diversity and inclusion goals.

 What the Experts are Saying

 “The biggest silver lining that has come out of 2020 has been cost control around travel expenses.” -- Jennifer Newbill, Director of University Recruiting, Dell Technologies

 “The integration of virtual recruiting into the talent acquisition process is here to stay!
 Virtual career fairs, chats, text recruiting, and video interviewing have all added additional tools for talent acquisition to enhance candidate experience and hiring success.” -- Brian White, Executive Director of Human Resources & Operations, Auburn-Washburn Unified School District 437

 How has recruiting been impacted by the pandemic?
 For one, virtual recruiting has become widespread.